goblimey/ntripcaster/README.md

 mountpoint name,
 user name and password.
 When the rover connects,
-you should see some activity in the caster's log.
+you should see some activity in the caster's log on your VPS.

 ## Tweaks to The Original Source Code From BKG
+There are a huge number of ready-made projects out there that you can download, build and run.
+The procedure tends to be:

+    ./configure
+    make install

+If you can automate the whole process, including any configuration tweaks, you can use docker to build the project and run the result.
-This section may be useful if you want to get another service running under docker.
+This section may be useful if you want to do that..

 The caster is free software
 originally written by BKG and distributed by them.